 The Company operates with two sales groups, Surge Components ("Surge") and Challenge Electronics ("Challenge").
 Surge is a supplier of electronic products and components.
 These products include capacitors, which are electrical energy storage devices, and discrete semiconductor components, such as rectifiers, transistors and diodes, which are single function low power semiconductor products that are packaged alone as compared to integrated circuits such as microprocessors.
 The products sold by Surge are typically utilized in the electronic circuitry of diverse products, including, but not limited to, automobiles, audio products, temperature control products, lighting products, energy related products, computer related products, various types of consumer products, garage door openers, household appliances, power supplies and security equipment.
 These products are sold to both original equipment manufacturers, commonly referred to as OEMs, who incorporate them into their products, and to distributors of the lines of products we sell, who resell these products within their customer base.
 These products are manufactured predominantly in Asia by approximately sixteen independent manufacturers.
 We act as the master distribution agent utilizing independent sales representative organizations in North America to sell and market the products for one such manufacturer pursuant to a written agreement.
 When we act as a sales agent, our supplier who sold the product to the customer that we introduced to our supplier pays us a commission.
 The amount of the commission is determined on a sale by sale basis depending on the profit margin of the product.
-Commission revenue totaled \$303,968 and \$266,525 for the fiscal year ended November 30, 2016 and November 30, 2015 respectively.
+Commission revenue totaled \$244,631 and \$303,968 for the fiscal year ended November 30, 2017 and November 30, 2016 respectively.

 Challenge is engaged in the sale of electronic components.
 In 1999, Challenge began as a division to sell audible components.
 We have been able to increase the types of products that we sell because some of our suppliers introduced new products, and we also located other products from new suppliers.
 Our core products include buzzers, speakers, microphones, resonators, alarms, chimes, filters, and discriminators.
-We now also work with our suppliers to have our suppliers customize many of the products we sell for many customers through the customers' own designs and those that we work with our suppliers to have our suppliers redesign for them at our suppliers.
-We have a design engineer on our staff with more than thirty years experience with these types of products, who works with our suppliers on such redesigns.
+We now also work with our suppliers to have our suppliers customize many of the products we sell for many customers through the customers' own designs and those that we work with our suppliers to have our suppliers redesign for them at our suppliers' factories.
+We have an engineer on our staff who works with our suppliers on such redesigns and assists with the introduction of new product lines.
 We are continually looking to expand the line of products that we sell.
-In 2015, we hired a junior engineer to assist with the introduction of a new micro controller product line.
 We sell these products through independent representatives that earn a commission on the products we sell.
 We are also working with local, regional, and national distributors to sell these products to local accounts in every state.

-f10k2016_surgecomponents.htm Form Type: 10-K Page 19 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2017 01:22 PM
+f10k2017_surgecomponents.htm Form Type: 10-K Page 18 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2018 12:40 PM